mattsse/crossref-rs/README.md

 See [this table](https://github.com/CrossRef/rest-api-doc#resource-components) for a detailed overview of the major components.

-There are 3 available targets:
+There are 3 different targets:

 * **standalone resource components**: `/works`, `/members`, `funders`, `prefixes`, `types` that return a list list of the corresponding items and can be specified with queries
 * **Resource component with identifiers**: `/works/{doi}?<query>`,`/members/{member_id}?<query>`, etc. that returns a single item if found.